 Website usability audit relies on specific actions:

-- studying users’ behaviour on a website;
+- studying users’ behavior on a website;

-- studying the main ways of entering and leaving a website;
+- studying the main ways of entering and leaving a website.

-- increase website conversion;
+- increasing website conversions;

-- increase of an average check’s value;
+- increasing an average check’s value;

 - cutting expenses on clients support;

-- Search of barriers decreasing conversion.
+- Search for barriers decreasing conversion.